loomio/loomio/docs/en/plugins/README.md

 If you're not testing it, you're not doing it right!
 We provide the ability to add your own specs.
 If they're in the plugins/ folder, they'll even be run as part of the CI, so you can be more confident that your plugins aren't breaking stuff.

 For this plugin, the thing that makes most sense is a controller spec, to make sure that we're responding with the right thing when an API call is made.
-You can check it out [here](https://github.com/loomio/loomio_tags/blob/master/spec/discussion_tags_controller_spec.rb)
+You can check it out [here](https://github.com/loomio/loomio_tags/blob/master/spec/discussion_tags_controller_spec.rb).

 Some interesting things:
 - You can define factories right there in the file if you need them
 - You'll need to define `type: :controller`, since rspec can't infer what type of test it is from the file location
-- In order to run just plugin specs, you can run `bundle exec rspec plugins`.
+- In order to run just plugin specs, you can run `bundle exec rspec plugins` from the project root folder.
 To get even more specific, you can point rspec to the particular file/line you're interested in, like `bundle exec rspec plugins/controllers/discussion_tags_controller_spec.rb:18`

 ### PART 6: And beyond!
 That's it for this tutorial; it feels like we've covered a lot!